Remember? (1939 film): Evaluation in film guides

 Leonard Maltin's Movie Guide gives Remember?
 2 stars (out of 4) calling it a "blah comedy", concluding "nice try, but no cigar", with Steven H. Scheuer's Movies on TV arriving at the same 2 stars (out of 4) evaluation, describing it as a "silly little comedy" involving "some nonsensical experiment".

 Assigning it 1 star (out of 5), The Motion Picture Guide states that "Garson's U.S. debut was not an auspicious one", describing the film as a "weak attempt at a romantic comedy".
 Further indicating that "no star can triumph over a clunky script and that the play is the thing", the review concludes, "it's a bore to watch, despite a few amusing moments and some crackling dialogue.
 Silly stuff made better than it seems by lighthearted acting from the principals and solid secondary work from the supporting cast.
 REMEMBER? is a picture that is easily forgotten."

 Newspaper advertisement

 Remember Mrs. Chips?
 Who could forget her?
 When Greer Garson said "Hello America" in Goodbye Mr. Chips she became the screen's loveliest new star sensation!
 She is wonderful!
 And ---- Remember That Yank from Oxford?
 It was Bob Taylor's most delightful romantic adventure... until he fell for ex-Mrs. Chips!
 Remember Young Dr. Kildare?
 Lew Ayres has proven himself one of the screen's most capable romantic actors! ...
 You'll Never Forget All Three Together... in this gay glorious love story REMEMBER?
 Robert Taylor Greer Garson Lew Ayres NOTE!
 As one friend to another — Please do not divulge the ending to your friends... tell them to see it from the beginning!

 Box office

-According to MGM records the film earned $555,000 in the US and Canada and $334,000 elsewhere resulting in a loss of $32,000.
+According to MGM records the film earned $555,000 in the US and Canada and $334,000 elsewhere resulting in a small loss of $32,000 despite its low costs.